-A. The institution operates with integrity in its financial, academic, personnel, and auxiliary functions; it establishes and follows fair and ethical policies and processes for its governing board, administration, faculty, and staff.
+A. The institution establishes and follows policies and processes to ensure fair and ethical behavior by its governing board, administration, faculty, and staff.

-B. The institution presents itself clearly and completely to its students and to the public with regard to its programs, requirements, faculty and staff, costs to students, control, and accreditation relationships.
+B. The institution presents itself clearly and completely to its students and the public.

-C. The governing board of the institution is sufficiently autonomous to make decisions in the best interest of the institution and to assure its integrity.
+C. The institution's governing board is autonomous to make decisions in the institution's best interest in compliance with board policies and to ensure the institution’s integrity.

-D. The institution is committed to freedom of expression and the pursuit of truth in teaching and learning.
+D. The institution is committed to academic freedom and freedom of expression in the pursuit of truth in teaching and learning.

-The institution provides high quality education, wherever and however its offerings are delivered.
+The institution provides quality education wherever and however its offerings are delivered.

-A. The institution’s degree programs are appropriate to higher education.
+A. The rigor of the institution’s academic offerings is appropriate to higher education.

 C. The institution has the faculty and staff needed for effective, high-quality programs and student services.

-D. The institution provides support for student learning and effective teaching.
+D. The institution provides support for student learning and resources for effective teaching.

-The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates their effectiveness for student learning through processes designed to promote continuous improvement.
+The institution demonstrates responsibility for the quality of its educational programs, learning environments, and support services, and it evaluates its effectiveness for student learning through processes designed to promote continuous improvement.

-A. The institution demonstrates responsibility for the quality of its educational programs.
+A. The institution ensures the quality of its educational offerings.

-C. The institution demonstrates a commitment to educational improvement through ongoing attention to retention, persistence, and completion rates in its degree and certificate programs.
+C. The institution pursues educational improvement through goals and strategies that improve retention, persistence, and completion rates in its degree and certificate programs.

-C. The institution engages in systematic and integrated planning.
+C. The institution engages in systematic and integrated planning and improvement.